Torneos de Verano (Argentina): Non-Argentine teams

 Since the inception of Copa Libertad, the first summer tournament held in Mar del Plata, many South American and European (club and national teams) have participated in Torneos de Verano.
 1968 Copa Libertad was contested by Uruguayan side Peñarol.
 For the 1969 Copa de Oro, Austrian Rapid Wien, Hungarians Slovan Bratislava and MTK Budapest and Brazilian Palmeiras arrived in Mar del Plata to compete.

 European teams contesting the other tournament organised in 1968, "Copa Ciudad de Mar del Plata", were Hungarian club Vasas (which would be the winner) and the Czechoslovakia national team.
 A Mexican team, Necaxa, was invited for the 1970 "Copa de Oro", remaining as the only team from that country to have participated in Argentine summer competitions.
 The following editions would be contested only by Argentine clubs until 1975, when Paraguayan Olimpia took part.

 Czechoslovakia returned to Argentina for the 1979 edition of Copa de Oro.
 The Czech combined, that had won the European Nations Cup in 1975, finished 2nd. to River Plate.
 Brazilian club Internacional was the other non-Argentine team that took part of the friendly competition.
 One year later, the Hungary B national team was invited to participate.
 The side finished 2nd. to Indpendiente.

 Hungary also took part of the 1981 edition, playing with its main team, but the squad made a poor performance, with three loses and a draw, finishing last.
 Following the practise initiated, another East Europe side invited to summer tournaments was Poland in 1986.
 German side Köln participated in 1988, being the last participation of a European team to date.

 Since 2009, South American teams have been often guests to summer tournaments.
-In 2009, Club Libertad (Paraguay), San Martín de Porres (Peru) and Defensor Sporting (Uruguay) took part of Copa Santa Fe, a regional competition in Santa Fe Province.
+In 2009, Club Libertad (Paraguay), San Martín de Porres (Peru) and Defensor Sporting (Uruguay) took part in Copa Santa Fe, a regional competition in Santa Fe Province.
 In the inaugural season of Copa Ciudad de Rosario in 2011, Alianza Lima (Peru) and Universidad Católica (Chile) were the guest teams.
 The next edition, FBC Melgar from Peru was the only guest team.

 It was not until 2020 when a non-Argentine team took part of summer tournaments again.
 In that year, several South American sides contested several friendly matches or competitions.
 Uruguayan club Nacional made its debut in Torneos de Verano winning the Copa Desafío, while Peruvian club Universitario and Club Athletico Paranaense (Brazil) participated in Copa San Juan (in the homonymous city).
 On the other side, Liverpool (Uruguay) took part of "Copa Wanora Romero" in Córdoba.

 After a hiatus due to COVID-19 pandemic in Argentina in 2021, the summer tournaments came back in 2022 with a unique competition held in Estadio Jorge Luis Hirschi of Estudiantes de La Plata.
 Chilean sides Universidad de Chile and Colo-Colo took part of the tournament along with local clubs Boca Juniors, Independiente, and San Lorenzo.